jmarihawkins/Predicting_Stock_Prices/README.md

 - from sklearn.metrics import mean_squared_error, r2_score  # For regression metrics
 - import matplotlib.pyplot as plt  # For data visualization

-## Functionality
+## Machine Learning Models
-### Model Comparison
 In this project, we aimed to predict stock prices using various machine learning models and compare their performance to a Long Short-Term Memory (LSTM) neural network model.

-### Prophet

-### Support Vector Regression:
-### XGBoost
-### Linear Regression:
+- **Prophet:** Prophet is a forecasting tool developed by Facebook.
+It was used in this project due to its flexibility in modeling seasonal trends, its robustness to missing data, and its ability to provide intuitive parameter tuning.
+Prophet is particularly useful for predicting stock prices as it can effectively capture daily, weekly, and yearly seasonality along with holidays and other recurring events.
+- **Support Vector Regression:** Support Vector Regression (SVR) is a type of Support Vector Machine (SVM) used for regression tasks.
+It was chosen for this project because of its ability to handle non-linear relationships in the data.
+SVR aims to find the best-fit line within a specified margin of tolerance, making it robust to overfitting and suitable for predicting complex patterns in stock prices.
+- **XGBoost:** XGBoost was included in this project due to its ability to handle large datasets and its strong predictive power.
+XGBoost builds an ensemble of decision trees in a sequential manner, optimizing for the best splits and reducing errors at each step, making it a strong candidate for stock price prediction.
+- **Linear Regression:** Linear Regression was used in this project as a baseline model due to its simplicity and ease of interpretation.
+Despite its limitations in capturing non-linear relationships, Linear Regression provides a good starting point for understanding the basic trends in stock price data.
-### Long Short-Term Memory (LSTM) Networks
-Long Short-Term Memory (LSTM) is a type of recurrent neural network (RNN) that is well-suited for sequence prediction problems.
+- **Long Short-Term Memory (LSTM) Networks:** Long Short-Term Memory (LSTM) is a type of recurrent neural network (RNN) that is well-suited for sequence prediction problems.
 It is chosen for this project due to its ability to remember long-term dependencies and handle the vanishing gradient problem, which is crucial for predicting stock prices based on historical data.
 LSTMs have three types of gates (input, forget, and output) that regulate the flow of information, making them powerful for time series prediction.

 ## Target Variable
 ### Financial Indicator